eugene-sew/gtp_holiday_field_app/README.md

 npm run lint
 ```

-Consider adding a Prettier setup for consistent code formatting if not already integrated with ESLint.

 ## Key Architectural Decisions

 - **State Management (Zustand)**: Chosen for its simplicity, minimal boilerplate, and good performance.
 Stores are modularized (auth, tasks, team, notifications) for better organization.